fanflora/fanflora/README.md

-- 👋 Hi, I’m @fanflora, I am 53 year old elektrical engineer and working in automotive industrty in a multinational company since 1994.
+- 👋 Hi, I’m @fanflora, I am 53 year old electrical engineer and working in automotive industrty in a multinational company since 1994.
-- 👀 I’m interested in Python and C++ and assemly languages.
+- 👀 I’m interested in Python and Java, C++ and web development.
-- 🌱 I’m currently learning data science, Python programming and Robotic process automation.
+- 🌱 I’m currently learning Python programming and UIPath Robotic Process Automation.
 - 💞️ I can speak English and German.
 - 📫 How to reach me> via e/mail gabor3.benke@gmail.com